ItsKris1/E-commerce-store/README.md

 ## Project description
-Store where you can manage and buy products.<br>
+Online store where you view, add, update or delete products and categories.<br>
-Users can manage their profile, view and buy products.<br>
+Users can view, update, delete their profile and view, buy products.<br>
-Admins can delete or update the products and categories.<br>
+Admins have all the privileges as normal users but can also delete, update products and categories.<br>

-Buying products involves:
+Buying a product involves:
 - Adding a product to your shopping cart
-- Having a shopping cart where you can manage your items
+- Having a shopping cart where you can view and manage your items.
 - Filling out a billing and shipping form
+- Payment(right now just a button)

 ## Run the project